ReiniervdL/Vinduino/README.md

 	Built in real time clock for precise irrigation timing
 * Gateway to connect multiple LoRa end nodes to the Internet via Wifi (Vinduino Gateway)

-All publicly released rogramming and documentation is available for free under the GNU General Public License 3.0.
+All publicly released programming and documentation is available for free under the GNU General Public License 3.0.

 Web site: www.vanderleevineyard.com